bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 title: 5 Mins Quick Start
 ---

-In this guide, you'll use **"Bytebase Test Suite"** (one Bytebase and two MySQL instances) to get familiar with the product in the quickest way.
+In this guide, you'll use **"Bytebase Test Suite"** to get familiar with the product in the quickest way.
+This suite includes one Bytebase <version></version> instance and two MySQL 8.0.29 instances.
+The task here is to add `nickname` column to `employee` table for both dev and prod environments.

 ## Prerequisites